-Discipline around the school is everyone's responsibility.
+Discipline around the school is everyone's responsibility, staff should use their knowledge of behaviour as a communicator of unmet need to inform their actions.
 Student's positive behaviour should be praised and unacceptable behaviour challenged.

-A community where everyone feels safe and valued and takes responsibility for their actions will flourish.
+We will develop a school community where everyone feels safe and valued and takes responsibility for their actions will flourish.